Hong Kong Stadium: Non-sports events

 Jean-Michel Jarre held a concert at the Hong Kong Stadium on 11 March 1994.
 It was the first event after the re-construction of the Hong Kong Stadium.

 Alan Tam held a concert at the Hong Kong Stadium from 22 to 24 April 1994.
 It was the first local artist held here.

+On 16 March 1994 British band Depeche Mode performed at the Hong Kong Stadium as a stop of its Exotic Tour/Summer Tour '94.

 The only time the venue is used for live events is the Extravaganza of China Olympic Gold Medallists celebration show for the Chinese gold medallists.

 Bon Jovi played a concert at the stadium on 25 September 1993 during I'll Sleep When I'm Dead Tour.
 It was their first concert in Hong Kong.

 Canadian Paul G. Boyle illegally bungy jumped from the roof of the Hong Kong Stadium on the morning of Friday 24 May 1996.
 He was not arrested but was given a lifetime ban from all Urban Council facilities.

-Future

-At the 2013 Policy Address, Chief Executive Leung Chun-ying said once the Kai Tak Stadium is operational in 2019, the Hong Kong Stadium will be turned into a 10,000 capacity district sports arena.